 Indeed, every economic downturn poses opportunities for every business.
 But not every business sees it this way, which is unfortunate because business opportunities during a recession actually abound.

 During times of economic uncertainty, most businesses are reactionary.
 They immediately contract their operations and reduce costs.
-They cut spending on core, essential services like advertising and marketing, engage in lay-offs and reduce output.
+They cut spending on the core, essential services like advertising and marketing, engage in lay-offs and reduce output.

 This is precisely the reaction that will cause them to fail.